diegoscodes/multi-agent-rag-supplier-quotation/README.md

 3. Structured offers are embedded and stored in the vector database.
 4. The user submits a natural-language query with constraints.
 5. Relevant offers are retrieved using semantic similarity search.
+6. Retrieved offers are filtered by a product-level business rule to ensure product correctness.
-6. The EvaluatorAgent ranks offers and generates a reasoned recommendation.
+7. The EvaluatorAgent ranks valid offers and generates a reasoned recommendation.

 ---